 Very often, a teacher or parent equates a child’s “I don’t know” with him not paying attention and moves on.
 The child learns that it’s an effective strategy and uses it more.

-Sometimes a child doesn’t answer because there’s no incentive for him to give you the right answer; he’s bored; or the material is presented in a boring way and “I don’t know” becomes a learnt response for helplessness, explains Dr Mark Nowacki, assistant professor of philosophy (education) at Singapore Management University and founder of Logic Mills.
+Sometimes a child doesn’t answer because there’s no incentive for him to give you the right answer; he’s bored; or the material is presented in a boring way and “I don’t know” becomes a learnt response for helplessness, explains Dr Mark Nowacki, founder of Logic Mills and a former assistant professor of philosophy (education) at Singapore Management University.